 Mission Viejo is a larger medium-sized city located in the state of California.
 With a population of 92,449 people and 21 constituent neighborhoods, Mission Viejo is the 81st largest community in California.

 Housing costs in Mission Viejo are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Also of interest is that Mission Viejo has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Mission Viejo telecommute to their jobs.
-Overall, about 9.17% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.15% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Mission Viejo is a somewhat ethnically-diverse city.
+Mission Viejo is an extremely ethnically-diverse city.
 The people who call Mission Viejo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mission Viejo residents report their race to be White, followed by Asian.
 Mission Viejo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.96% of the city’s residents.
-Important ancestries of people in Mission Viejo include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 18.88% of the city’s residents.
+Important ancestries of people in Mission Viejo include German, English, Irish, Italian, and Iranian.

 The most common language spoken in Mission Viejo is English.
 Other important languages spoken here include Spanish and Persian.